slatedocs/slate/source/includes/_police_registration.md

 police_type | false | Police type and police credentials are required to send the guests data to the police.
 Police type depends of the country.
-See police types by country below. police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website. establishment_num | false | Used for Portugal Only.
+See police types by country below. police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website. police_cert_password | false | Used for Italy Only.
+The password of the certificate which is usually the same as the user password. establishment_num | false | Used for Portugal Only.
 It's an extra numer provided by the police to do login. is_housing_group | false | Used only if police type is POL.
 Set it to true only if the accommodation is registered at the police as part of a Group. police_hostelry_code | false | Used only if is_housing_group is true.
 Hostelry code given by the police to this accommodation.
 A list of available codes for this police user can be retrieved doing a GET to https://api.chekin.io/api/v1/housings/police_hostelry_codes